Authentic Absinthe Is Legal In The US

-It's true.
-After 95 years—from 1912 to 2007—real absinthe is now legally available and being imported, manufactured and sold in the United States.
+After 95 years—from 1912 to 2007—real absinthe is again legally available and being imported, manufactured and sold in the United States.

-It's not actually correct to say that it's been "legalized" because no laws have changed: absinthe has been technically legal since at least the 1960s, possibly as early as the 1930s.
+It's not factually correct to say that it's been "legalized" because no laws have changed and no ban has been lifted: absinthe has been technically legal since at least the 1960s, possibly as early as the 1930s.
 So, what happened?

-Contrary to the claims made by some companies, federal bureaucrats were not pressured into legalizing absinthe.
-It was merely demonstrated to the agencies that it was already legal.
-Due to changes in the understanding of these regulations on the parts of both the agencies and the producers, genuine absinthe is once again available legally in the US.
-Here's why:
+Contrary to some claims, federal bureaucrats were not pressured into legalizing absinthe.
+It was merely demonstrated to the apprpriate agencies that it was already legal.
+Due to changes in the understanding of these regulations on the parts of both the agencies and absinthe producers, genuine absinthe is once again available legally in the US.

 The law1 states that all foods and beverages containing any Artemisia species must be "thujone-free".
-However, according to the law, "thujone-free" does not literally mean "zero thujone."
+However, according to the statute, "thujone-free" does not literally mean "zero thujone."

 This effectively legalizes many absinthes, since authentic absinthe contains only minute traces of thujone in the first place.
 The highest thujone levels so far detected in pre-ban samples is 48.3 mg/L, the lowest was "none detected."
 2 Many pre-ban era absinthes would be legal in the US today by modern government standards.

 How do absinthes available in the US compare to those only available in Europe?
 First of all, most of the brands available in the US are made in Europe and are the same brands sold there.
 It's been demonstrated by analysis that many of the alleged high-thujone faux absinthe products contain no more thujone than ordinary absinthe, and in some cases none was detected at all.
 In some parts of Europe, marketing and labeling claims are not well-regulated.